Updated: Jun 13

 "The worst thing in the world is not the rats, Winston.
 It’s opening that last door in your mind and standing naked before yourself, seeing yourself as you really are."

 This is America, a nation founded in response to tyranny.
 A nation that prides itself in the ideals of liberty, justice, and freedom.
-Corruption has been ever-present, and it's become increasingly so in the last few decades.
+Corruption has been ever-present, and it's become increasingly visible in the last few decades.

 But now our country has to decide what we stand for, what we will allow ourselves to be, and whether or not we will face the existential threats before us.
 This is not the speech of a Democrat or Republican, we're far beyond that.
 Each individual in our nation has to confront what government may be heading toward, and Monument believes that leading with 1984 was exactly the introduction to Indianapolis we needed to make.